 What Exactly Is Investing?

-Investing is the process of allocating resources.
-An investment is usually money, in the hopes of making a profit or producing an income.
+An Investment or Investing is the process of allocating resources, usually money, in the hopes of making a profit or producing an income.
 You can invest in ventures, such as utilizing the money to establish a business, or assets, such as buying real estate to resell it at a more excellent price later.

 Risk and return are two sides of the same coin in investing; minimal risk usually means low predicted returns, whereas more significant profits mean generally higher risk.
 Within the same asset class, risk and return expectations might be highly different; a blue-chip that trades on the NYSE and a micro-cap that trades over-the-counter have quite distinct risk-return profiles.